-Having been forced by the Covid-19 pandemic to close The Cavern from March last year until August this year was “a fairly scary time”, says Megan, “but we have managed to get through and are grateful for an upswing in business since opening”.
+Having been forced by the Covid-19 pandemic to close The Cavern for several months was “a fairly scary time”, says Megan, “but we managed to get through and are grateful for an upswing in business since opening again”.

 The resort’s time of quiet was spent wisely.

-“We renovate every year, completing different projects, and upgrade about 15 rooms annually.
-This past year we have redone our lounge, refurbished our swimming pool, changed the floors in our spa, and our games room is in the process of getting a little tweak.
+Megan says The Cavern renovates every year, completing different projects, and upgrades about 15 rooms annually.
+In recent times, the resort has redone the lounge, refurbished the swimming pool, changed the floors in the spa, and tweaked the sprawling games room.

 “We have also paved our entrance, done more work to improve our staff accommodation and then smaller jobs like replacing ceilings, cladding chimneys and fixing many leaks after a truly wet season!”